Fellsmarch/Money-Ledger/README.md

 # money_ledger
-A money ledger program to calculate who in a group owes who else.
+A money ledger program to calculate how much each person in a group owes each other person.

 TODO:
   - Create a GUI and implement money_ledger into a GUI